williamcaban/openstack-lab/aio/packstack/README.md

 THIS IS FOR LAB!
 ================

 Please, remember this configuration is intended as a personal Lab setup.
-THIS CONFIGURATIONS ARE **NOT** INTENDED FOR PROOF-OF-CONCEPTS NEITHER THEY REPRESENT A GOOD GOOD PRACTICE DESIGN.
+THIS CONFIGURATIONS ARE **NOT** INTENDED FOR PROOF-OF-CONCEPTS NEITHER THEY REPRESENT A GOOD PRACTICE DESIGN.